ihrke/pypillometry/NOTES.md

 - it seems best to drop the old `PupilData` class and implement everything as `EyeData` with the `EyeDataDict` for the data
   - what happens if someone only has x/y data or only pupil data?
   - would be nice if those would be somehow separate and only implement a subset of methods
-- multiple inheritance scheme:
-  - `GenericEyeData` implements bookkeeping, history, etc like now
-  - `PupilData` inherits from `GenericEyeData` and implements pupil-specific methods working on the `EyeDataDict` fields `left_pupil` and `right_pupil` etc
-  - `GazeData` inherits from `GenericEyeData` and implements gaze-specific methods working on the `EyeDataDict` fields `left_x` and `right_y` etc
-  - `EyeData` inherits from `PupilData` and `GazeData` and implements methods that work on both pupil and gaze data (e.g., the correction of the pupil by foreshortening)
-  - the beauty of it is that they all work on the `self.data` field which is `EyeDataDict`, just assuming different fields are present
-  - the plotting could mirror that approach: separate `GazePlotter` and `PupilPlotter` that are then merged in a `EyePlotter` class that inherits both
-  - then it the interface would simply be `d.plotting.plot_xx()` for all three classes
-  - what about the events? can they go into the `GenericEyeData` class?

 ## Notes from Radovan 2024-04-19